Limmen/csle/management-system/csle-mgmt-webapp/README.md

 # CSLE Management System Web UI

 This directory contains the CSLE management system UI, which is implemented in JavaScript and is based on React.

+Tested with node v16.13.1.

 ## Available Scripts